grapestone5321/Coursera-Web-Applications-for-Everybody/README.md

 19: JSON - JavaScript Object Notation

-In this section we look at JavaScript
+In this section we look at JavaScript Object Notation (JSON).
+JSON is commonly used as a syntax to exchange data between code running on the server (i.e. in PHP) and code running in the browser (JavaScript/JQuery).

 20: Handlebars UI Templates